HE-Arc/WafflePancake-Studios/README.md

 2. You can then activate this virtual environment using `activate myenv` command.
-3. Run `pip install -r requirements.txt` to install depedencies in your virtual environment, and update the depedencies by running command `pip freeze > requirements.txt` when adding one.
+3. Run `pip install -r requirements.txt` to install depedencies in your virtual environment.
 4. Copy the _ShinyWaffle/.env.example_ into a _.env_ file and modify the variables accordingly to your database configuration.

 You're now ready to develop features for this projet!

+## Dependencies

+If you had to install a new python package to implement a new feature, update the depedencies by running command `pip freeze > requirements.txt` to update the requirements file.

 ## Run dev server